-People with dementia are almost twice as likely to have high rates of loneliness compared to the general public, a new survey has found, and people with dementia and carers are significantly more lonely than the general public.
+People with dementia are almost twice as likely to have high rates of loneliness compared to the rest of the population, a new survey has found, and people with dementia and carers are significantly more lonely than the general public.

-The research, released during Dementia Awareness Month, has sparked calls for greater awareness and understanding of dementia by the general public so people living with the condition feel less isolated and alone.
+The research, released at the start of Dementia Awareness Month, has sparked calls for greater awareness and understanding of dementia by the community so people living with the condition feel less isolated and alone.
+There is an estimated 115,000 people with dementia in NSW, which is expected to grow to 128,500 people by 2020 and 272,000 by 2050.

-Alzheimer’s Australia National CEO, Maree McCabe said the results of the survey, sadly, were not a surprise and highlighted the distress that impacts people living with dementia and their families and carers.
+Alzheimer’s Australia NSW CEO The Hon.
+John Watkins AM said the results of the survey, sadly, were not a surprise and highlighted the distress that impacts people living with dementia and their families and carers.

-“This research backs up what we are told repeatedly by our clients, which is that when they received a diagnosis of dementia, friendships and some family relationships suddenly fell away,” Ms McCabe said.
+“This research backs up what we are told repeatedly by our clients, which is that when they received a diagnosis of dementia, friendships and some family relationships suddenly fell away,” Mr Watkins said.

 “We believe a large part of that is because of the general lack of awareness and understanding of dementia, people simply don’t know how to interact with their friend or loved one with dementia.